 \section{Related Works}

-\textbf{Neural PDE solvers:} Deep learning methods such as Physics-Informed Neural Networks (PINNs) \citep{raissi2019physics} offer a powerful alternative to classical methods for solving PDEs by minimizing PDE residual loss during training.
-However, PINNs are prone to optimization and scaling challenges \citep{zhongkai2024pinnacle, liu2024preconditioning}, motivating operator-learning methods such as FNO and DeepONet, which learn resolution-invariant mappings between functions of input parameters and solution fields for fast inference \citep{fno, unorahman2022u, kovachki2023neural, lu2019deeponet}.
-To further enhance physics guidance in FNO architecture, PINO \citep{pino} incorporates physics-based loss during training and inference optimization.
-However, similar to PINNs, PINO suffers from the same optimization issues due to the PDE loss-based training.
-Another limitation with PINNs and operator learning methods is that they produce \emph{deterministic} estimates for either the forward or inverse problem and typically assume clean, dense data, offering no native uncertainty.
+\textbf{Neural PDE solvers:} Among the many deep learning approaches for solving PDEs, two widely used families are physics-informed methods and operator-learning methods.
+While Physics-Informed Neural Networks (PINNs)~\citep{pinnraissi2019physics} enforce the governing equations by minimizing PDE residual losses during training, they suffer from optimization and scaling challenges ~\citep{zhongkai2024pinnacle, liu2024preconditioning}.
+These challenges motivate operator-learning methods such as FNO and DeepONet, which learn resolution-invariant mappings between parameter fields and solution fields for fast amortized inference~\citep{fno, unorahman2022u, kovachki2023neural, lu2019deeponet}.
+Hybrid variants such as PINO inject PDE residual terms into neural operators to further improve physical consistency~\citep{pino}, but still inherit sensitivity and tuning issues associated with PDE-loss optimization.
+Importantly, PINNs and neural operators typically produce deterministic predictions and are most effective under clean, dense observations, offering limited native uncertainty quantification, particularly problematic for ill-posed inverse problems.